-The Centre is built around researchers from a range of disciplines including History, Māori Studies, Education, English and Gender Studies.
-These scholars share a deep interest in the nature and development of colonial culture, especially in New Zealand, as well as a commitment to reflecting critically on the meaning and legacies of colonialism.
+Our researchers come from a range of disciplines including History, Māori Studies, Education, English and Gender Studies.
+We share a deep interest in the nature and development of colonial culture, especially in New Zealand, as well as a commitment to reflecting critically on the meaning and legacies of colonialism.

 Professor Tony Ballantyne

 Tony Ballantyne (Pro-Vice Chancellor Humanities) is Co-Director of the Centre.
-Tony was Head of the Department of History and Art History before taking up the position of PVC Humanities in October 2015.
 He has published widely on British colonialism and his work – especially Orientalism and Race (2002) and Between Colonialism and Diaspora (2006) – has frequently been identified as helping define the ‘new imperial history’.
 Much of his recent research has focused on the cultural and intellectual history of colonial New Zealand and many of these essays are brought together in Webs of Empire: Locating New Zealand’s Colonial Past (Bridget Williams Books, 2012).
-His most recent book is Entanglements of Empire: Missionaries, Māori, and the Question of the Body (Duke University Press, 2014).
+His most recent book is Entanglements of Empire: Missionaries, Māori, and the Question of the Body (Duke University Press, 2014), awarded the inaugural W.H.
+Oliver Prize by the New Zealand Historical Association for most distinguished contribution to New Zealand history.

-Judy Bennett (Department of History and Art History) researches in the fields of Pacific history, environmental history and the relationships between Australasia and the Pacific Islands.
+Judy Bennett researches in the fields of Pacific history, environmental history and the relationships between Australasia and the Pacific Islands.
 Between 2010 and 2012 she was lead investigator of a Royal Society of New Zealand Marsden funded project exploring the impact of American servicemen on indigenous societies during World War II.
 The focus of that project was tracing the fate of the children born to indigenous women and fathered by US servicemen in the South Pacific Command.
-In 2015, Judy began a new three-year project funded by the Royal Society of New Zealand Marsden Project on a history of the coconut in the Pacific World.
+In 2015, Judy began a new project funded by a Royal Society of New Zealand Marsden Grant on a history of the coconut in the Pacific World.

-Chris Brickell (Gender Studies) works in the areas of historical sociology and cultural history.
+Chris Brickell (Gender Studies, School of Social Sciences) works in the areas of historical sociology and cultural history.
 Much of his research has addressed the history of sexuality, including Mates & Lovers: A History of Gay New Zealand (2008), several other books, and a wide range of journal articles.
 Histories of affect and the visual are related interests.
-His current book project is Teenagers: A New Zealand History, under contract with Auckland University Press, which explores the intersections between social change and personal experience between 1800 and the 1960s.
+His most recent book is Teenagers: A New Zealand History (Auckland University Press, 2017), which explores the intersections between social change and personal experience between 1800 and the 1960s.

-Barbara Brookes (Department of History and Art History) works on areas where the history of women and the history of medicine intersect.
+Barbara Brookes works on areas where the history of women and the history of medicine intersect.
 Her most recent essay publications are concerned with asylum photography.
-Her most recent book is A History of New Zealand Women (Bridget Williams Books, 2016).
+Her most recent book is A History of New Zealand Women (Bridget Williams Books, 2016), winner of the Illustrated Non-Fiction Category at the Ockham New Zealand Book Awards in 2017.
 Barbara’s new project concerns medicine on the colonial stage.

-Tom Brooking (Department of History and Art History) has published extensively on comparative rural and environmental history, New Zealand political history and the historical links between New Zealand and Scotland.
+Tom Brooking has published extensively on comparative rural and environmental history, New Zealand political history and the historical links between New Zealand and Scotland.
 His current research focuses broadly on environmental transformations and the role of colonising peoples in those processes.
 More specifically, he is particularly concerned with farming and its economic, environmental and sociological consequences, as well as the response of Māori as indigenous people to those impacts.

 Associate Professor Annabel Cooper

-Anaru Eketone is from the Ngāti Maniapoto and Waikato Iwi and is a Senior Lecturer in Social Work at the University of Otago.
+Anaru Eketone is from the Ngāti Maniapoto and Waikato Iwi and is an Associate Professor in Social Work, School of Social Sciences.
 Anaru has a background in youth work, community work, social work and health promotion.
 While his primary research interests are in contemporary Māori economic and social development, he also has an interest on the impact of religious movements in his tribal area and their impact on Māori economic and social development.

 Professor Liam McIlvanney

-Liam McIlvanney (Department of English) holds the Stuart Chair in Scottish Studies.
+Liam McIlvanney (English Programme, School of Arts) holds the Stuart Chair in Scottish Studies.
 In addition to being a noted fiction writer, he is an authority of Robert Burns and has published widely on the Scottish literary tradition and its global influence.
 Since coming to Otago he has been working on the connections between New Zealand writing and some key Scottish literary antecedents.

 Dr Hugh Morrison